-\begin{definition} {\em Signed Stirling numbers of the first kind}, labeled $s(n,k)$, count partitions of $n$ elements into $k$ cycles (the sign gives the parity of permutation).
-Two index sequences may naturally be arranged into a matrix with indexing of rows $n$ and columns $k$, for the case of $s(n,k)$.
-Let $\hat{s}$ denote the infinite matrix of $s(n,k)$. \end{definition}

-\begin{definition} {\em Stirling numbers of the second kind}, labeled $S(n,k)$, count ways to partition a set into unordered groups.
-The matrix of $S(n,k)$, labeled $\hat{S}$, is indexed as is $\hat{s}$ above. \end{definition}

-The Stirling numbers are here introduced with the addendum of three useful properties, which are expressed with notation $I$ as the identity operation.
-The first proposition is stated in \textit{Advanced Combinatorics} \cite[Eqn.\ 6f, p.\ 144]{cc:matrix}.

-\begin{proposition} The matrices $\hat{s}$ and $\hat{S}$ are inverses of each other.
-This applies even to the infinite matrices, where $n,k \geq 0$:
+\begin{definition} {\em The signed Stirling numbers of the first kind}, $s(n,k)$, count partitions of $n$ elements into $k$ cycles.
+The sign gives the parity of $n - k$.
+For combinatorics, we have $n,k \in \mathbb{N}_{0}$.
+The two-index sequence $s(n,k)$ can be arranged into a matrix.
+We index rows with $n$ and columns with $k$.
+Let $\hat{s}$ denote the infinite matrix of $s(n,k)$. \end{definition} \begin{definition} {\em The Stirling numbers of the second kind}, $S(n,k)$, count ways to partition a set of $n$ elements into $k$ subsets.
+The matrix of $S(n,k)$, labeled $\hat{S}$, uses the same indexing as $\hat{s}$. \end{definition} We introduce the Stirling numbers with the addition of three useful properties.
+The notation $I$ is the identity operation. \textit{Advanced Combinatorics} \cite[Eqn.\ 6f,\ p.\ 144]{cc:matrix} gives the first proposition. \begin{proposition} The matrices $\hat{s}$ and $\hat{S}$ are inverses of each other, so